The High Window: Plot

-Private investigator Philip Marlowe is hired by wealthy widow Elizabeth Bright Murdock to recover a missing Brasher Doubloon, a rare and valuable coin.
-Mrs. Murdock suspects it was stolen by her son's estranged wife, Linda Conquest, a former singer.
+Private detective Philip Marlowe is hired by wealthy widow Elizabeth Bright Murdock to recover a missing Brasher Doubloon, a rare and valuable coin.
+Mrs. Murdock suspects it was stolen by her son's estranged wife, former singer Linda Conquest.
 Returning to his office, Marlowe is followed by a blond man in a coupe.

-Mrs. Murdock's son Leslie Murdock visits Marlowe and tries to learn why his mother hired him.
-Murdock reveals that he owes nightclub owner Alex Morny a large sum of money.
-Marlowe learns that Linda Conquest had two friends: Lois Magic and a Mr. Vannier; Magic is now married to Morny.
+Mrs. Murdock's son Leslie visits Marlowe and tries to learn why his mother hired him.
+He reveals that he owes nightclub owner Alex Morny a large sum of money.
+Marlowe learns that Linda had two friends: Lois Magic and a Mr. Vannier; Magic is now married to Morny.
 Marlowe visits Mrs. Morny at home and finds her with Vannier, who acts suspiciously.
-Marlowe is again tailed by the blond in the coupe and confronts him.
-He is George Anson Phillips, an amateurish private detective, who wants to enlist Marlowe's help on a case he cannot handle.
+He is again tailed by the blond in the coupe and confronts him.
+The man identifies himself as George Anson Phillips, an amateurish private detective, who wants to enlist Marlowe's help on a case he cannot handle.
 Marlowe agrees to meet him at his apartment later.

 Marlowe visits a rare coin dealer, Mr. Morningstar, who confirms that someone tried to sell him a Brasher Doubloon.
-Marlowe agrees to buy it back the next day, and after leaving overhears the dealer trying to call Phillips.
+Marlowe agrees to buy it back the next day, and after leaving overhears Morningstar trying to call Phillips.
 Marlowe keeps his appointment with Phillips but finds him dead.
 Police arrest the drunk next door for the murder and give Marlowe an ultimatum to reveal all he knows.

 Marlowe receives an unaddressed package containing the coin.
-He calls Mrs. Murdock but she claims the coin has already been returned to her.
-Marlowe returns to the coin dealer and finds him dead.
-Alex Morny's henchman invites Marlowe to visit Morny at his nightclub, where Linda Conquest is singing.
+He calls Mrs. Murdock, but she claims the coin has already been returned to her.
+Marlowe returns to Morningstar and finds him dead.
+Morny's henchman invites Marlowe to visit Morny at his nightclub, where Linda is singing.
 Morny demands to know why Marlowe visited his wife, but eventually realizes he is not Marlowe's quarry.
 Morny offers to hire Marlowe to investigate Vannier, giving him a suspicious receipt for dentistry chemicals that Vannier lost.
 Marlowe also talks to Linda and decides she is probably not involved in the theft.